sachinjha1/react-redux-hapi-fullstack-starter/README.md

 Starter Kit for Data driven production ready react application

+### Why I am building this?

+Push to build this starter is simple: best practices and a amazing development experience.
+I believe React, Webpack, Redux etc are great frameworks and libraries but its really hard (time taking) to integrate them for a fullstack application.
+I have tried my best to keep everything simple so that you can see the code and learn how to integrate by yourself.

+It can also help you to quickly run some examples around React/Redux, MaterialUI & Hapi without worrying about integrating it.

+I am getting lot of inspiration from [electrode](http://www.electrode.io/site/web.html) and existing boiler plates like [reactGo](https://github.com/reactGo/reactGo)

-###Full-stack React
+### Full-stack React
-- Express
+- Hapi
 - Babel
 - Webpack

-###Jest for testing
+### Jest for testing
 - Snapshot testing
 - Mock data

-Isomorphic React
+### Isomorphic React
 - ReactDOMServer

-Server side entry point is at server-renderer.jsx Client side entry point is at client.jsx
+Server side entry point is at server.jsx
+Client side entry point is at client.jsx